Skip to content

 See the CI/CD Integration guide for details on building and distributing bundles.

-When a gh-aw workflow runs in a repo with developer-focused instructions (like “use 4-space tabs”), those instructions become noise for an automated triage bot.
-APM’s --isolated mode (Tier 2) addresses this by creating a clean execution context with only the workflow’s declared dependencies.
+When a gh-aw workflow runs in a repository that already has developer-focused instructions (like “use 4-space tabs” or “prefer functional style”), those instructions become noise for an automated agent that should only follow its declared dependencies.